 \textbf{Misclassification detection in presence of OOD samples}.
-We evaluate \textsc{Doctor}'s performance in the task of detecting misclassifications under a mixture of both in (\textsc{Dataset-in}) and out-of-distribution (OOD) samples (\textsc{Dataset-out}), i.e. input samples for which the decision should not be trusted.
+We evaluate \textsc{Doctor}'s performance in misclassifcation detection considering a mixture of both in (\textsc{Dataset-in}) and out-of-distribution (OOD) samples (\textsc{Dataset-out}), i.e. input samples for which the decision should not be trusted.
 The results are compared with ODIN.
 We test the two methods when one sample to reject out of five ($\clubsuit$), three ($\diamondsuit$) or two ($\spadesuit$) is OOD.
-The details of the simulations and the considered dataset, as well as the collection of all the experimental results, are relegated to Supplementary material (\Cref{appendix:ood}).
-In~\cref{tab:ood_main} we report an extract of the results for the PBB scenario: \textsc{Doctor} is able to achieve (and most of the time outperform) ODIN's performance.
+The details of the simulations, the considered dataset, and the complete experimental results are relegated~\Cref{appendix:ood}.
+In~\Cref{tab:ood_main} we report an extract of the results for the PBB scenario {in terms of \textit{mean / standard deviation}}: \textsc{Doctor} achieves, and most of the time outperforms ODIN's performance.
 We emphasize that, even though \textsc{Doctor} is not tuned for the OOD detection problem, it represents the best choice for deciding whether to accept or reject the prediction of the classifier also on mixed data scenarios where the percentage of OOD samples, as long as it is not dominant, can sensitively vary.